U.S. News Rankings

 Wayne State University is a public institution that was founded in 1868.
 It has a total undergraduate enrollment of 19,342, its setting is urban, and the campus size is 191 acres.
 It utilizes a semester-based academic calendar.
 Wayne State University's ranking in the 2014 edition of Best Colleges is National Universities, Tier 2.
 Its in-state tuition and fees are $11,968 (2013-14); out-of-state tuition and fees are $25,768 (2013-14).

-Wayne State University is located in Midtown Detroit and offers more than 400 academic programs.
-Graduate students can major in many areas, including those offered by the schools of business, law, and medicine.
-Wayne State also ranks highly in its health programs of midwifery, anesthesia, and pharmacy.
-Students at Wayne State get many opportunities to conduct research, including the school’s partnership with Michigan State University and the University of Michigan, through which the schools collaboratively research and develop ways to help the state’s economy.
+Wayne State University is located in Midtown Detroit and offers more than 300 academic programs.
+Graduate students can major in many areas, including those offered by the schools of business, law and medicine.
+Wayne State also ranks highly in its health programs of midwifery, anesthesia and pharmacy.
+Students at Wayne State get many opportunities to conduct research, including the school’s partnership with Michigan State University and the University of Michigan, through which the schools collaboratively research and develop ways to help the state's economy.

-Outside the classroom, Wayne State students can get involved by exploring more than 200 campus organizations or by visiting the museums, concert halls, and professional sports venues of Detroit.
-Student athletes can join one of Wayne’s many Division II Warriors sports teams, which play in various conferences.
-At Wayne State, about 40 percent of students are minorities, many of whom graduated and subsequently earned important leadership positions.
-Cora Brown, for instance, graduated from the Wayne State and became the first African-American woman elected to the Senate, and Keith Ellison graduated to become the first Muslim in Congress.
+Outside the classroom, Wayne State students can get involved by exploring more than 200 campus organizations or by visiting the museums, concert halls and professional sports venues of Detroit.
+Student athletes can join one of Wayne's many Division II Warriors sports teams, which play in various conferences.
+At Wayne State, about 40 percent of students are minorities.
+Notable Wayne State alumni include Cora Brown, the first African-American woman elected to a state Senate, and Keith Ellison, the first Muslim in Congress.

 |School mission and unique qualities (as provided by the school):|